 The cooking analogy would be a video of a chef making a dish and explaining what she’s thinking while she makes it.
 Or maybe doing a taste-test of undersalted dishes.
 It’s not a perfect analogy.
 Written examples don’t make a whole lot of sense in tradecraft.

 I want to be clear: I don’t think 4doc is bad.
 I think it’s quite good!
 But I think you have to think about how you’re using it.
 Like any other tool, you have to evaluate what it does for you.
 The model says at much:

 Diátaxis is based on sound theoretical principles and has been proven in practice, but it’s not the final word in documentation. … the structure it proposes is not intended to be a plan, something you must complete in your documentation.
 It’s a guide, a map to help you check that you’re in the right place and going in the right directions. — How to use Diátaxis

 I’m unhappy that the original Divio page doesn’t have this disclaimer and instead has big quote calling it the “The Grand Unified Theory of Documentation”.
 Procida doesn’t seem to be believe this and I wish divio would stop pitching 4doc as the one-and-only documentation system.
 It might be good for getting people on board but it’s bad for broader documentation innovation.

 Thanks to Lito Nicolai for feedback.
 If you liked this, come join my newsletter!
-I write essays 6x a month.
+I write essays once a week.